 Around the 4-5 month mark is when you can start to see your baby sleeping through the night (10-12 hours straight).

 After 6 months is when you can expect your baby to fall into more of a “routine” in terms of naps and a bedtime.
 Prior to that sleep patterns are still developing and take time.

 Most children still need one nap a day up until the approximate age of 3.

 Sleep is vital for growth and development not to mention sleep = sleep!
-Better sleeps during the day = better sleep at night!
+Better sleep during the day = better sleep at night!
 Don’t let anyone tell you that keeping your baby up late will help him or her sleep longer!
-An earlier bedtime usually means a longer nights sleep.
+An earlier bedtime usually means a longer night’s sleep.